Carifio24/Spellbook/README.md

 # Spellbook
-A spellbook program for D&amp;D 5e
+A spellbook program for D&amp;D 5e.
+The current version of the program can be found in binaries, for either Windows (.zip) or Linux (.tar.gz).
+If you're using a Mac, you'll unfortunately need to build this yourself as I haven't found a Linux -> Mac cross compiler.